rs-kellogg/krs-openai-cookbook/_sources/takeaways.md

 :::{admonition} Summary
 :class: note
-- Setting up an OpenAI account
+- Setting up and using your OpenAI account
-- Multimodal OpenAI use cases
-- Advanced topic: Function calling and RAG
+- Developing a testable, reprocucible workflow that scales
 :::

-:::{card} Development Workflow
+:::{admonition} Development Workflow
+:class: note
 - Identify a dataset and specify precisely what you want to do with it
 - Engineer a prompt (use OpenAI Playground)
 - Evaluate performance on a sample